PokemonAutomation/Microcontroller/Wiki/Software/Mac-Teensy2.md

 It is important to read the manual for a program before you use it.
 Each program has a different set of instructions and startup conditions.
 You can find the manual for a program by clicking on the "Online Documentation" link.

+## Computer-Control

+As of this writing, Computer-Control programs are only supported for Windows.
+But feel free to browse the [Computer-Control tutorial](https://github.com/PokemonAutomation/ComputerControl/tree/master/Wiki/Hardware/README.md) anyway if you decide to switch to Windows.

 <hr>